Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Postgres extensions

 Neon supports numerous Postgres extensions, and we regularly add support for more.
 For the extensions that Neon supports, see Postgres Extensions.
 To request support for additional extensions, please reach out to us on our Discord Server.
-Please keep in mind that privilege requirements, local file system access, and functionality that is incompatible with Neon features such as Autoscaling and Autosuspend may prevent Neon from being able to offer support for certain extensions.
+Please keep in mind that privilege requirements, local file system access, and functionality that is incompatible with Neon features such as Autoscaling and Scale to Zero may prevent Neon from being able to offer support for certain extensions.

 Roles and permissions